puppetlabs/puppet-instruqt-tracks/build-a-bolt-inventory-file-on-linux/02-run-a-command-on-your-targets/assignment.md

 slug: run-a-command-on-your-targets
 id: aumjsw3ompmd
 type: challenge
-title: ' Run a Command on Your Targets ✔️'
+title: ' Run a command on your targets ✔️'
 teaser: Run the `ntpdate` command to synchronize the system time on the targets defined in the **webservers** group.
 notes: